ppy/osu-wiki/news/2021/2021-06-20-mappers-report-may.md

 ### KuroRev

-A veteran mapper who's been crafting maps for 5 years now, [KuroRev](https://osu.ppy.sh/users/6581584) is a virtuoso when it comes to intuitive flow, delivering natural gameplay and bestowing great satisfaction to players.
+A veteran mapper who's been crafting maps for 5 years now, ::KuroRev::{ user-id=6581584 } is a virtuoso when it comes to intuitive flow, delivering natural gameplay and bestowing great satisfaction to players.
 Given his vast experience, it is no question that he certainly knows what he's doing in the editor.

 Recently breaching through the ranked section, he finally propels ahead with his rendition of [Asriel - Kegare Naki Yume](https://osu.ppy.sh/beatmapsets/710899) which features a simple yet captivating style with its pleasing aesthetic and coherent representation of the music.
 In similar fashion, his take on [sokoninaru - Tenohira de odoru](https://osu.ppy.sh/beatmapsets/1200657) presents clean-looking streams and apt spacing usage to emphasize the music accordingly.